 Nursing students wishing to receive a BS degree in biology from Geneva College may complete three years at Geneva before transferring to Roberts Wesleyan University or another BSN program.
-During those three years they complete all the college's core requirements for the BS degree and at least 28 credit hours of biology courses, including all the courses required for the biology major except BIO 420.
-See page 40 of the catalog for the major requirements.
+During those three years they complete all the college's core requirements for the BS degree and at least 28 credit hours of biology courses, including all the courses required for the biology major except BIO electives and BIO 419 or BIO 420.
+See page 41 of the catalog for the major requirements.
 Their program must include all the courses required for admission to the third year of the BSN program into which they wish to transfer.
 The first year at the nursing school is then accepted as equivalent to the senior year in fulfilling Geneva's degree requirements.
 The nursing school conveys the BSN after one additional year.